Is trauma keeping you from living the life you dream of?

 Will I have to relive the trauma?
 Will I fall apart if I do this?

 Most important to me is that you feel safe in therapy.
-During trauma sessions, I am sensitive to your needs and offer space for you to feel comfortable expressing in the moment.
+During trauma treatment, I am sensitive to your needs and offer space for you to feel comfortable expressing in the moment.
 I will never force you to do anything you do not feel ready for.

 Your body has an innate ability to heal and, in a safe space, can release the stress it has been holding.
 Every person’s journey is unique and healing can look many different ways.
 Sometimes, it can be as simple as feeling seen, heard and validated.
 Other times, you may need to explore patterns of emotions and behaviors that are keeping you stuck.
 I will follow you in supporting your unique healing to unfold.

-Therapy is an investment in yourself.
+Counseling for trauma is an investment in yourself.
 You are worth that!
 You deserve to have the life you want.
 Setting aside time now can help you begin to fill the rest of your life with the experiences and relationships you dream of.
 Many of my clients even share that, because they become more focused on what’s important to them through therapy, they begin to have more free time in their lives.

 How do I know if you are the therapist who is best for me?

 I am so glad you are asking that question.
-Working with a therapist who is a good fit for you is so important.
+Working with a trauma therapist who is a good fit for you is so important.
 You may have even tried therapy before, but didn’t feel like the therapist got you or the pain you were feeling.
 To do the deep healing work of trauma therapy, you need to trust the person you are sharing such personal information with, feel safe with them and believe that they get you.
 You can find out some things just by reading a therapist’s website, but you likely still want to know more before choosing to make an appointment.
 That’s why I encourage you to reach out to me at (561) 533-0948 for a 15 minute telephone consultation to ask me questions and explore whether I feel like the right fit for you.

-You can find relief and healing
+You can find relief and healing from trauma